What is 5G Testing? Types, Challenges, and Best Practices

 You’re testing in environments that are:

-- Multi-vendor: The Core, RAN (Radio Access Network), and end-user devices often come from different vendors, each with their standards, implementation, and behaviors
+• Multi-vendor: The Core, RAN (Radio Access Network), and end-user devices often come from different vendors, each with its own standards, implementation, and behaviors

 On top of that, you still have to account for the massive variety of real-world usage conditions during 5G compliance testing, including: